 This course will examine how data analysis technologies can be used to improve decision making and study the principles and techniques of data mining.
 We will examine real-world examples and cases to place data-mining techniques in context, to develop data-analytic thinking, and to illustrate that proper application is as much an art as it is a science.
 In addition, we will work "hands-on" with data mining software.

 This is the first of a two-course MBA sequence that seeks to immerse the student in the general business perspective that is entrepreneurship.
 During these two courses the student will conceive a new venture and prepare a fundable business plan.
 The first course will focus on the creative process of developing a new idea and investigating the market feasibility of that concept.
-The student will also examine the nature of entrepreneurship and the entrepreneur to discover whether entrepreneurship might be in his/her future.

 This is the second course in the two-course Entrepreneurship Sequence.
 In this course, students will devote their attention to the development of a formal and complete business plan.
 Topics covered include idea conception, targeting specific markets and industries, research resources, competition analysis, risk management, identifying funding strategies, preparing pro-forma financial projections and consideration of milestones, and exit strategies.
 Emphasis is placed on scalable venture opportunities.

 Pre-req: Completion of Entrepreneurship I